ivillicana/billboard_chart/README.md

 # BillboardHot100

-BillboardHot100 is a command-line interface applications that scrapes and displays the 'Billboard Hot 100' songs from https://www.billboard.com/charts/hot-100
+BillboardHot100 is a command-line interface applications that scrapes and displays the 'Billboard Hot 100' songs from https://www.billboard.com/charts/hot-100.
+For a brief walk-through on application use and features, view the [walk-through video](https://youtu.be/15TexIcNxfQ).

 ## Installation